Skåne County: Municipalities

 Skåne County contains 33 municipalities (kommuner), the largest by population being Malmö Municipality (340,000 inhabitants), Helsingborg Municipality (145,000), Lund Municipality (123,000 inhabitants) and Kristianstad Municipality (85,000 inhabitants).
 The municipalities have municipal governments, similar to city commissions, and are further divided into parishes.
 The parish division is traditionally used by the Church of Sweden, but also serves as a divisioning measure for Swedish census and elections.

 Elections

 Riksdag

 The table details all Riksdag elections held in the area currently constituting Skåne County since the unicameral era began in 1970.
 Although both were rounded to 49.3 under one decimal, the leftist bloc had 49.33 to 49.25% for the centre-right bloc in the 1970 election.

 Regional

 The county is divided into four parliamentary constituencies or electoral districts, electing 47 of the 349 members of the Riksdag.
 Each district is made up of one or more municipalities.

-In the 2018 general election, the Sweden Democrats performed particularly well in Skåne County, having the highest number of voters in 21 out of the county's 33 municipalities.
+In the 2018 general election, the Sweden Democrats performed particularly well in Skåne County, getting the highest number of votes in 21 out of the county's 33 municipalities.

 Overall representation in the Riksdag during the 2018–2022 mandate period was as follows: